puppetlabs/bolt/documentation/bolt_running_plans.md

 -   The full name of the plan, formatted as `<MODULE>::<PLAN>`.
 -   Any plan parameters, as `parameter=value`.
--   If credentials are required to connect to the target node, pass the username and password with the `--user` and `--password` flags.
+-   If credentials are required to connect to the target, pass the username and password with the `--user` and `--password` flags.

-For example, if a plan defined in `mymodule/plans/myplan.pp` accepts a `load_balancer` parameter to specify a load balancer node on which to run the tasks or functions in the plan, run:
+For example, if a plan defined in `mymodule/plans/myplan.pp` accepts a `load_balancer` parameter to specify a load balancer target on which to run the tasks or functions in the plan, run:

 ```
 bolt plan run mymodule::myplan load_balancer=lb.myorg.com
 ```

-Note that, like `--nodes`, you can pass a comma-separated list of node names, wildcard patterns, or group names to a plan parameter that is passed to a run function or that the plan resolves using `get_targets`.
+Note that, like `--targets`, you can pass a comma-separated list of target names, wildcard patterns, or group names to a plan parameter that is passed to a run function or that the plan resolves using `get_targets`.

 When a plan has the parameter `$nodes` and the plan is invoked with either the `--nodes` or `--targets` CLI arguments the argument value will be passed as a plan parameter (for example `nodes=[value]`).
 Similarly, when a plan accepts a `TargetSpec $targets` parameter the value of `--nodes` or `--targets` is passed as the `targets=[value]` parameter.
 When a plan contains both a `$nodes` parameter and a `TargetSpec $targets` parameter, the value of the `--nodes` or `--targets` arguments will not be passed.